 The Office of Environmental Health and Safety (EH&S) is responsible for the oversight of building and facility evacuation plans.
-Each building or facility has a coordinator that ensures the development of an evacuation plan from the building.
-This plan is posted in appropriate locations throughout the building.
+Each building or facility has a coordinator that ensures the development of a Building Emergency Evacuation Plan (BEEP) This plan is posted in appropriate locations throughout the building.